yash2118/GlobalEducationTrendsAnalysis-IndianStudentsAbroad/README.md

 ### Conclusion
 This project demonstrates how data analysis and visualization can uncover meaningful insights about Indian students studying abroad.
 The analysis highlights:
-- evolving destination preferences,
+- Evolving destination preferences
-- the impact of global events,
+- The impact of global events
-- the growing importance of policies and affordability in shaping international education trends.
+- The growing importance of policies
+- Affordability in shaping international education trends